chebil/DESLab/content/authors/boulbaba-ben-ammar/_index.md

 ---
 title: Boulbaba Ben Ammar
 role: Assistant Professor
-avatar_filename: avatar.jpg
 bio: Boulbaba Ben Ammar is an Assistant Professor at the Computer Science Department, University of Sfax, Tunisia.
+# Organizations/Affiliations
+organizations:
+  - name: University of Sfax
+    url: ''
+# Username (this should match the folder name)
+authors:
+  - boulbaba
 interests:
   - MLOps
   - Artificial Intelligence